 We know the situations occurring around the world and the systemic injustices take a toll on your Mental Health and Wellness.
 Remember we have services at Brescia that will support you when you are feeling overwhelmed.

-Contact Lissette Ochoa, Special Advisor to the Principal on Diversity & Inclusion at Brescia for resources that are meant to empower you as a Black student.
+Contact Lissette Ochoa, Special Advisor to the President on Diversity & Inclusion at Brescia for resources that are meant to empower you as a Black student.
 There are many webinars, panels, and tools online to support you.
-Additionally, Lissette will connect your to organizations such as:
+Additionally, Lissette will connect you to organizations such as:

 Agents of Change will raise awareness of racism on campus while hosting programs and activities to amplify the voices of all students of colour at Brescia.